 If the search scope is set to the entire server, the user or users must be homed on the server on which the directory handler resides in order to be reachable from the directory handler.

 If the search scope is set to a specific class of service, system distribution list, or search space, you can use Connection Administration to determine whether the target users belong to the class of service or distribution list or to a partition that is a member of the search space.

 If the search scope is set to inherit the search space from the call, determine which search scope is in use when callers have difficulty reaching users in the directory handler.
 Note that depending on how the call comes in to the system and is routed, the search scope can differ from one call to another and can change during the course of the call.
-See the “Using Traces to Determine the Search Space Used During a Call in Unity Connection 10.x” section for instructions on using traces to determine the inherited search scope.
+See the “Using Traces to Determine the Search Space Used During a Call” section for instructions on using traces to determine the inherited search scope.

 Message addressing involves the ability to select a desired recipient or recipients when creating a new message.
 Use the troubleshooting information in this section if users report that they are experiencing difficulties with message addressing.
 See the following:

 If a user is unable to find one or more desired recipients when attempting to address a message, start by verifying that the recipient user or contact account exists and that the name spelling or extension that the user is entering is correct.

 If the user is attempting to blind address a message to a VPIM location by entering a number that is made up of the VPIM location DTMF Access ID and the mailbox number of the recipient, or by saying the digits of the mailbox number and the display name of the VPIM location (for example, “five five at Seattle office”), confirm that blind addressing is enabled for the VPIM location by checking the Allow Blind Addressing check box on the VPIM Location page in Cisco Unity Connection Administration.